cbrown5/cbrown5.github.io/_posts/2018-01-29-can-I-do-bayesian-r-squared.md

 He has been delving into generalized linear models, using Bayesian methods, and needed to decide what criteria he should use for model simplification (the process of removing 'insignificant' covariates) and/or deciding which covariates had the strongest effect on his response of interest.

 I wanted to share an abridged version of our conversation, as I think it is enlightening.
-Specifically we discussed whether one can (and should) calculate the R-squared metric for Bayesian models (the short answer being that the R-squared doesn't make much sense for Bayesian models).
+Specifically we discussed whether one can (and should) calculate the R-squared metric for Bayesian models (the short answer being that the 'traditional' R-squared metric doesn't make much sense for Bayesian models, but there are alternatives).

+As an aside, I have received a lot of helpful feedback on this post since first putting it up, so I am updating it as this comes in.
+I'm particularly grateful to [Ben Stewart-Koster](https://twitter.com/BStewartKoster) and [Aki Vehtari](https://twitter.com/avehtari) (who's work I cited in the original post) for pointing me towards some important literature I missed in the earlier post (which changed the advice below somewhat).

 ## The email chain